KolijnWolfaardt/TTN_sensor_node/Readme.md

 This is a basic sensor board I'm designing to experiment with the LORAWAN protocol, and [The Things Network](https://www.thethingsnetwork.org/) infrastructure.
 It is by no means intended to be a good or complete example of all the capabilities of either.

 The board uses a Microchip RN2483 to perform the RF communication and a PIC18F46J50 for the other work.
 The sensors were chosen based on what was available, cheap, and easy to solder.

+## Power
+The board is powered by a single lipo battery, which isregulated down to 3.3v

 ## Datasheets